ProRank SEO

 // - Visits pages to warm LOCAL server cache

-4. Advanced Optimizations
+4. Advanced Optimisations

 CSS/JS Settingsphp

-// CSS Optimization:
+// CSS Optimisation:

 - Combine CSS Files: ON (test first)

-- Inline @import: ON
+- Inline @import Statements: ON

 - Cache External CSS: ON

-- Font Display Swap: ON
+- Optimize Font Display: ON

-- CSS Cache Lifetime: 30 days
+- Cache Lifetime (days): 30

-// JavaScript Optimization:
+// JavaScript Optimisation:

 - Defer JavaScript: ON